 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Maplewood Park / Poplar St

-neighborhood is English, spoken by 90.1% of households.
-Other important languages spoken here include Portuguese and Spanish.
+neighborhood is English, spoken by 90.5% of households.
+Other important languages spoken here include Portuguese, Spanish and Italian.